BrunoWallner/audiovis/README.md

 ## demo
 ![](/media/demo.gif)

+## 3D
+check the `experimental_3D` for experimental 3D support, keep in mind that the codebase is older, so it is not as modular and still depends on wgpu version 0.9.0 instead of 0.10.0

 ### Supported Platforms
 I primarily work on Linux so there will be the best support, but I try to keep portability in mind so it should work in Linux, Windows and MacOS